 In fact, we believe DB has little room to cut further on compensation given the recently conducted staff reduction program as well as the outperformance of its capital markets unit, the latter already displaying one of the lowest compensation ratios in the industry.
 As a result, staying competitive and retaining or attracting key talent remains vital for achieving the projected ambitious revenue goals.
 If sustained and strongly executed, the announced ambitions and measures will continue putting DB on track to improve key underlying performance metrics and - according to our estimates - move closer to achieving its ambition of a 10% post-tax ROTE by 2025.
 This would put the bank at par with the lower-end of the return levels of several of its higher-rated peers - provided it can put through larger parts of the targeted revenue growth.

-Solid revenues since 2022 support strong start for DB's achievement of 2025 target
+Solid revenues since 2021 support DB's trajectory to 2025 target